How can you, as a Girl Scout volunteer, determine whether an

 activity is safe and appropriate?
 Good judgment and common sense often

 dictate the answer.
 What’s safe in one circumstance may not be safe in

 another.
 An incoming storm, for example, might force you to assess or

 discontinue an activity.
 If you are uncertain about the safety of an

-activity, call your council staff with full details and don’t proceed
+activity, call Manitou Council staff with full details and don’t proceed

 without approval.
 Err on the side of caution and make the safety of